 s = a ^ b ^ c; //SUM

-c = (& b) | (& b) | (& c); //CARRY
+c = (a & b) | (c & b) | (a & c); //CARRY

 end